What is a sodium urine test?

 The amount of sodium in your urine can help your doctor look for sodium imbalances in your body.
 It can help your doctor further understand abnormal values on an electrolyte blood test for sodium.It can also help determine if your kidneys are working properly.
 Finally, this test can find out whether you’re drinking an insufficient or excessive amount of water.

 Your doctor may also order this test if they suspect you have:

-- prerenal azotemia: kidney disorder marked by high levels of nitrogen waste in the blood
+- prerenal azotemia, a kidney disorder marked by high levels of nitrogen waste in the blood

 - glomerulonephritis, a type of inflammatory kidney damage

 - medullary cystic kidney disease (MCKD), a genetic disease of cysts in the kidneys

-- acute tubular necrosis: a type of kidney damage where the tubules of the kidneys are damaged or dying
+- acute kidney tubular necrosis, a condition in which the tubules of the kidneys are damaged or dying

 Before this test, you may need to stop taking certain drugs that affect sodium in the urine.
 These include: